adampmoss/foxseo2/readme.md

 ## HTML Sitemap

-CreareSEO wil automatically create a HTML sitemap that will reside in one of the following locations depending on your server setup:
+FoxSEO wil automatically create a HTML sitemap that will reside in one of the following locations depending on your server setup:

 - http://www.mydomain.com/sitemap
 - http://www.mydomain.com/index.php/sitemap